 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-IHG has announced its latest points sale, offering up to a 100% bonus on point purchases now through June 20, 2020.
-This sale provides members the ability to buy IHG points for as little as half a cent each, matching the best price we've ever seen IHG offer.
+IHG just launched its latest points sale, offering a 100% bonus on point purchases now through November 27, 2020.
+This sale provides members the ability to buy IHG points for as little as 0.5 cents each.
+Members need to buy 30,000 points to get the optimal purchase rate.
+However, if you have a huge redemption to book, you can get up to 500,000 points (after the bonus) at this rate.

 In general, buying miles without a bonus is not a great idea.
 Loyalty programs typically sell miles at a much higher price than members can redeem them for.
 These sales can generate a lot of money for the program, but it's generally a poor value for the customer.
 However, promotions like this can shrink or eliminate that gap.